hurbcom/challenge-bravo/README.md

     npm test

-All services and controllers should be fully tested.

-Jest was used for unit testing, Supertest was used for integration testing and Artillery was used for stress testing.

 :robot: This project also uses Github Actions to test it everytime a commit is pushed.
 The report html file for the stress test can be found in the actions artifacts.

 Here is a snapshot of the results:

- ### Unit tests results
+ ### Unit tests

+Jest was used for unit testing.
+All services and controllers were fully tested.

 ![Unit tests](./imgs/unit-tests.PNG?raw=true "Unit tests")

- ### Integration tests results
+ ### Integration tests

+Supertest was used for integration testing.
+All routes fully tested (use cases).

 ![Integration tests](./imgs/integration-tests.PNG?raw=true "Integration tests")

- ### Stress tests results
+ ### Stress tests

+ Artillery was used for stress testing.
+With 5000 requests per seconde, 4688 requests were successfully completed.

 ![Stress tests](./imgs/stress-tests.PNG?raw=true "Stress tests")

 ## API Documentation

 :rocket: Please refer to [API Documentation](./ApiDocumentation.md).

-To auto-generate the API documentation (that is used by Swagger), run
+To update the auto-generated API documentation (that is used by Swagger), run

     npm run docs